noio/noio.github.io/_posts/2018-11-20-box-stacking.md

 I used **Unity 2018.2**, which uses **PhysX 3.3.3** under the hood.

+Get the code at https://github.com/noio/box-stacking-stability to to run your own experiment.

 ## Next post

 I did some more experiments with boxes with compound colliders and a different method of stacking them in [the next post](/2018/11/stacking-more-boxes/)